Facelift in the Washington, DC Metro

 • 6 weeks: OK to have hair colored and use a hairdryer.

-• 3 to 6 months: Final results attained.
+• 3 to 6 months: Results continue to mature.

 Can a Facelift Be Combined With Other Procedures?